 Louise has been awarded Conservatory Canada Medals of Excellence for piano studies, theory studies, history studies, and the Conservatory Canada Lynda Rehder Kennedy Medal of Excellence for the top exam marks in Canada.
 She has also worked with top pedagogues in both North America and Europe, including Robert Levin, Andrea Lucchesini, Jimmy Briere, Enrico Elisi, James Parker, Corey Hamm, Marc Pierre Toth, Ken Broadwood, and Ralph Markham, in masterclasses and summer institutes.

 Louise performs as a soloist and collaborative musician in recitals, competitions, and festivals across Canada.
 She is a performer comfortable on both piano and harpsichord.
-A passionate advocate for “hip” (historically informed performance), she has studied with Colin Tilney on harpsichord and will be beginning her studies with Tafelmusik’s Charlotte Nediger at UofT in the coming school year.
-She is a member of Cor Unum, a Toronto based Baroque ensemble for young emerging artists.
+A passionate advocate for “hip” (historically informed performance), she has studied with Colin Tilney on harpsichord and is now studying with Tafelmusik’s Charlotte Nediger.
+Recent early music engagements include Tafelmusik Winter Institute, Opera Q, Cor Unum, Theatre of Early Music, and the Gallery Players of Niagara.

 Louise has been teaching piano, theory, and history since 2010.
 As a teacher, she works to nurture a student’s musicality, imagination, musical understanding, and physical comfort at the piano.
 She loves melding history, theory, performance practice and imagination into her lessons.
 She believes in tailoring her teaching style to suit each student’s search for their own unique way of musical expression.